 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

 Whatever your long term career goals, we’re here to support you.
 Through an open dialogue, we help our people to build the capabilities, experiences and networks they need to boost their careers.

 Spotlight on Zing

-Home > Unspun > unspun 27 > Spotlight on Zing
+Home > unspun > unspun 27 - Getting off to a good start > Spotlight on Zing

 ZING is a private foundation that supports charitable organisations which work with young people in challenging circumstances.
 Read more about the fantastic work ZING does, and Berkeley’s recent involvement with it…

 In the last Unspun, we put the spotlight on UK Youth, a charity we support by enabling our consultants to use up to five days per year to work on personal projects.
 We got lots of interest on this article, so for this edition we are showcasing our involvement with ZING.